 YEAR B: EASTER DAY (ALT.)
 OR EASTER EVENING

 Isaiah 24-27 consists of a series of oracles on apocalyptic themes similar to oracles in Ezekiel 38-39, Joel 2-3 and Zechariah 9-14.
 The chapters surrounding Isaiah 24-27 refer to the late period of Isaiah of Jerusalem and to the Assyrian destruction of Samaria, the capital of the northern kingdom of Israel.
 These oracles can be dated to the last quarter of the 8th century BCE.
 But chapters 24-27 make no historical allusions.
-They could be from the period of Babylonian exile or more likely from the time of disillusionment that developed in the post-exilic setting, many centuries after the 8th century.
+They could be from the period of Babylonian exile or more likely from the time of disillusionment that developed in the post-exilic setting.

-These chapters are of special interest as they may be among the very latest of the oracles in the Book of Isaiah and the first example of apocalyptic writing in the Hebrew Bible.
+These chapters are of special interest as they may be the very latest of the oracles in the Book of Isaiah and the first example of apocalyptic writing in the Hebrew Bible.
 As in the case of Daniel, apocalyptic texts were often attributed to a figure prominent in Israelite history.
-A vision of the future is attributed to that figure from the past, the future being the time in which the first readers of the apocalyptic text were living.
+A vision of the future is attributed to that figure from the past, the ‘future’ being the time in which the first readers of the apocalyptic text were living.
 Visions of the triumph of God on behalf of his people served to reassure Israel despite the disasters of their current circumstances.
-Apocalyptic literature often encompassed political comment relating to Israel’s oppressors.
-For this reason the visions are often obscure and the symbolic elements not easy to interpret.
+Apocalyptic literature often encompassed political comment relating to Israel’s oppressors, for which reason the visions are obscure and the symbolic elements are not easy to interpret.

 Isaiah 24 begins with an announcement that Yahweh will lay waste the earth (24:1).
 In brilliant poetry, the writer indicates that all people will be caught up in this desolation (24:2-3).
 The desolation in view is of cosmic proportions.
 Reference to heavens and foundations (24:18-19) recalls the destruction of the flood.
 The moon and the sun are aghast at the divine punishment of the kings of the earth (24:23).